|

 My Latin isn’t exactly fluent.
 In fact, the only Latin

-bene) and AD (anno domini).
-Do abbreviations count as
+(nota bene) and AD (anno domini).
+Do abbreviations

-Latin phrases?
-I don’t have a clue, to be honest, and
+count as Latin phrases?
+I don’t have a clue, to be

-for no other reason than to let people try to sound a
+exist for no other reason than to let people try to

-lot more intelligent than they really are.
-What possible
+sound a lot more intelligent than they really are.

-alternative rationale could there be for someone to say
+What possible alternative rationale could there be for

-“ergo” instead of “therefore”?
-As far as I’m concerned
+someone to say “ergo” instead of “therefore”?
+As far

-with a bit of Latin thrown in.
-A book called Latin for
+averted with a bit of Latin thrown in.
+A book called

-gentleman by the name of Henry Beard suggests that
+Omnibus) by a gentleman by the name of Henry Beard

 Quid me appellavisti?
 (What did you call me?)